shubhenduanupamdutta/FastAPI_TheCompleteCourse2024/Git.md

 ---

-- ### Git is a free and open source distributed version control system.
+- ### Git is a free and open source distributed version control system

-- ### It is designed to handle everything from small to very large projects with speed and efficiency.
+- ### It is designed to handle everything from small to very large projects with speed and efficiency

-- ### Allows team members to use same files by distributed branches/environments.
+- ### Allows team members to use same files by distributed branches/environments

-### Git Example:
+### Git Example

 - **Version 1**